CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Brackets/Bracket_Sound_Type.md

 	</ul>
 </details>

-SoundTypes are referenced in the Block handler this way:
+SoundTypes are referenced in the SoundType Bracket handler this way:

 ```
 <soundtype:name>